-Top 5 3rd Quarter Trades of GO - GuruFocus.com
+Top 5 3rd Quarter Trades of Go - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were GOFEN & GLOSSBERG LLC /IL/’s top five trades of the quarter.
+According to GuruFocus data, these were Goodman Advisory Group, LLC’s top five trades of the quarter.

-GOFEN & GLOSSBERG LLC /IL/ reduced their investment in NYSE:MMM by 38,676 shares.
-The trade had a 0.14% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $131.19.
+Goodman Advisory Group, LLC reduced their investment in BATS:TAIL by 2,560,938 shares.
+The trade had a 20.08% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $16.57.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P Small-Cap ETF has a price-earnings ratio of 10.78 and a price-book ratio of 1.56.
+In terms of valuation, Cambria Tail Risk ETF has a price-earnings ratio of 17.62 and a price-book ratio of 3.31.

-During the quarter, GOFEN & GLOSSBERG LLC /IL/ bought 14,377 shares of ARCA:IJH for a total holding of 72,920.
-The trade had a 0.09% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $240.38.
+During the quarter, Goodman Advisory Group, LLC bought 909,636 shares of ARCA:BTAL for a total holding of 915,277.
+The trade had a 10.09% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $19.91.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P Mid-Cap ETF has a price-earnings ratio of 11.97 and a price-book ratio of 2.05.
+In terms of valuation, AGFiQ U.S. Market Neutral Anti-Beta Fund has a price-earnings ratio of 13.12 and a price-book ratio of 2.00.

-The guru sold out of their 189,729-share investment in BATS:TAIL.
-Previously, the stock had a 0.09% weight in the equity portfolio.
-Shares traded for an average price of $16.57 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Cambria Tail Risk ETF has a price-earnings ratio of 17.54 and a price-book ratio of 3.31.
+In terms of valuation, Invesco S&P 500 Pure Value ETF has a price-earnings ratio of 10.83 and a price-book ratio of 1.42.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.